 It’s due in part to the many unanswered questions about this disorder that debunked research blaming vaccines for autism has continued to sway some parents.

-One scientific certainty, reached after reviewing decades of studies on the effects of routine childhood vaccinations, is that the measles, mumps, and rubella, or MMR, vaccine is not linked to autism.
+One scientific certainty, reached after reviewing decades of studies on the effects of routine childhood vaccinations, is that the measles, mumps, and rubella, or MMR, vaccine is .

 “Autism is a pervasive disorder that poses incredibly difficult challenges and burdens on the families who are affected.
 Everybody is looking for answers — scientists, educators, and, most of all, families,” said Dr. Paul Wang, head of medical research at the advocacy organization Autism Speaks.